 2015 Songs From the Heart award recipients

-The grand prize winners of the 21st annual Folk Music Ontario Songs From the Heart songwriting competition, generously sponsored by Stingray Music, were:
+The grand prize winners of the 22nd annual Folk Music Ontario Songs From the Heart songwriting competition, generously sponsored by Stingray Music, are:

 Stingray Rising Stars Award – English: